Thursday

-Discover the maritime heritage of Piran
+Discover the maritime heritage of Piran and Slovenia

 The Maritime Museum Sergej Mašera Piran takes you into the world of the sea, trade, and coastal life, which has shaped this region for centuries.
 Inside the elegant Gabrielli Palace, you can explore rich collections that present the development of navigation, fishing, and Adriatic maritime routes.
 The museum collects and showcases the heritage of the entire Slovenian coast and the economic activities connected to it.